Ceyron/predictor-learning-setups/README.md

 their rollouts, their interplay with the (differentiable) ground truth solver and potential manipulations of the reverse pass to achieve desirable gradient properties.

+You find the table in the [web version](https://ceyron.github.io/predictor-learning-setups/) including a unique identifier for each setup together with its corresponding setup.